mesalock-linux/mesalock-distro/README.md

 ## Contributing

-Mesalock Linux is very young and at an early stage.
+MesaLock Linux is very young and at an early stage.
 Some important components are still missing.
 Building a safe and secure Linux distro relies on the whole community.
-You are very welcome to contribute to the Mesalock Linux project.
+You are very welcome to contribute to the MesaLock Linux project.

 You can get involved in various forms:

-  - Improving Mesalock Linux: building process, integration issues, etc.
+  - Improving MesaLock Linux: building process, integration issues, etc.
-  - Contributing to core packages of Mesalock Linux: minit, mgetty, etc.
+  - Contributing to core packages of MesaLock Linux: minit, mgetty, etc.
   - Writing system tools with security in mind: tools written in memory safe language such as Rust and Go.

+## Maintainer
+  - Mingshen Sun `<sunmingshen@baidu.com>`

 ## License
-TBA
+BSD